Sexy Beast: Reception

 The film has an approval rating of 87% on Rotten Tomatoes, based on 143 reviews.
 The site's critical consensus states, "Sexy Beast rises above other movies in the British gangster genre due to its performances—particularly an electrifying one by Ben Kingsley—and the script's attention to character development."
+Metacritic, which uses a weighted average, assigned the a score of 79 out of 100, based on 30 critics, indicating "generally favorable" reviews.

 It received praise from writers at the San Francisco Chronicle, Entertainment Weekly, Slate, Rolling Stone and the Los Angeles Times.
 Stephen Hunter of The Washington Post was less enthusiastic, highlighting "Ben Kingsley spraying saliva-lubricated variants of the F-word into the atmosphere like anti-aircraft fire for 10 solid minutes" as the film's "one guilty pleasure".

-Slant Magazine named Ben Kingsley's role one the "15 Famous Movie Psychopaths".

-Box office

-Sexy Beast grossed $10.2 million on a budget of $4.3 million, making it a relative box office success.
+Slant named Ben Kingsley's role in its list of "15 Famous Movie Psychopaths".
+Sexy Beast grossed $10.2 million on a budget of $4.3 million.

-Awards and honors
+Awards and honours

 Kingsley's performance received a majority of the accolades given to Sexy Beast, winning Best Supporting Actor awards from the Broadcast Film Critics Association, Boston Society of Film Critics, Dallas-Fort Worth Film Critics Association, Florida Film Critics Circle, San Diego Film Critics Society, Southeastern Film Critics Association and the Toronto Film Critics Association.
 He also was nominated for a Screen Actors Guild Award (losing to Ian McKellen for his performance in The Lord of the Rings: The Fellowship of the Ring), a Golden Globe and an Academy Award (losing both to Jim Broadbent for his performance in Iris).

 The film also won Best Director and Best Screenplay from the British Independent Film Awards and Special Recognition ("For excellence in film making") from the National Board of Review.